abudaan/qambi/developments.md

 This is the 'heartbeat' of qambi.
 The pulse can be controlled by `onEnterFrame()` (default) or `setTimeout()`.
 On every pulse or frame qambi calculates the following:

 - the current position in bars and beats format and in time format
+- the events that need to be scheduled (ie send events to instruments)
 - the new events that are currently under the playhead
 - the events that were under the playhead in the former frame
 - the new notes and parts that are currently under the playhead